 Renal involvement can be confirmed by the presence of proteinuria (more than 0.5 g/day) or a 3+ result on dipstick testing.
-The presence of red blood cells casts can increase the certainty of the diagnosis.
+The presence of red blood cell casts can increase the certainty of the diagnosis.

-Antinuclear antibodies titers above 1:160 are usually specific for SLE.
+Antinuclear antibody titers above 1:160 are usually specific for SLE.
 Anti-dsDNA, anti-Smith antibodies, antiphospholipid antibodies, and the presence of lupus erythematosus cells are also specific immunologic findings of SLE.
 Anti-dsDNA and anti-Smith are the most specific autoantibodies for the diagnosis of SLE.